egoist/poi.js.org/docs/README.md

 By default the CLI will load `poi.config.js` if it exists.
 To change the path, you can add `--config [path]` in CLI arguments.

-You can also set `poi` property in `package.json` when you only need JSON for configurations.
+You can also set `poi` property in `package.json` or use `.poirc` file when you only need JSON for configurations.

 ### Arguments